 If taking medicine to treat hepatitis C makes you feel worse than the actual disease does, you may be tempted to stop taking your medicine before your treatment is done.
 However, if you don't prevent chronic inflammation from damaging your liver, you'll be much sicker in the long run.
 Don't stop taking your medicine until your doctor tells you to.

 The choice is up to you and your doctor.
 Some people who have hepatitis C don't have any symptoms.
 They only have slight inflammation of their liver.
-If you have hepatitis C but no symptoms, your doctor will want to keep a close watch on you.
+If you have hepatitis C but no symptoms, your doctor will want to closely monitor your condition.
 This is done by checking your blood at least once a year (maybe up to 3 times a year).
 Your doctor might decide to start drug treatment only if the hepatitis C virus reaches a certain level in your body or you start experiencing many symptoms.

 The decision to use drug therapy can be hard to make because of the side effects.
 Your doctor will pay attention to the type of the virus and the amount of the virus in your body.
 Your overall health, the results of your blood tests and the liver biopsy are also important factors to consider before you and your doctor start drug treatment for your hepatitis C.